ThePS25/Thai-ID-OCR/README.md

 -  **Delete Entry From List:** Users can delete the information from the database.

+-  **Google Vision API:** Used Google Vision API for OCR of Thai identity card.

 ## Getting Started

 1. **Clone the Repository:**